Data protection declaration and consent for the processing of proof of identity

 We use online conferencing tools to communicate with our customers.
 The tools we use are listed in detail below.
 When you communicate with us via video or audio conference, your personal data is collected and processed by us and by the provider of the respective tool.

 The tools collect the data you provide, including your email address and telephone number.
-They also process the duration of the conference, when you joined the conference, number of participants, and other metadata.
+They also process the duration of the conference, when you joined the conference, the number of participants and other metadata.

 In addition, the provider of the tool processes all technical data required to run the conference.
 This specifically includes IP addresses, MAC addresses, device IDs, device type, operating system type and version, client version, camera type, microphone or loudspeaker, and connection type.